YuzuCWY/BIOS-Configuration-Tool-with-redfish-tool/README.md

 Change PW:
-1) enter bmc ip , username and pw, and PW attribute name (default should be SETUP001) 2a) if BIOS haven't set any PW, leave it blank and just enter the new pw 3a) press "change PW"
+1) enter bmc ip , username and pw, and PW attribute name (default should be SETUP001)
-    4a) press "Reboot"
+2) if BIOS haven't set any PW, leave it blank and just enter the new pw;
-  2b) if BIOS have set PW before, enter old PW and new PW, then press "Change PW"
+ else if BIOS have set PW before, enter old PW and new PW, then press "Change PW"
-    3a) press "change PW"
+3) press "change PW"
-    4a) press "Reboot"
+4) press "Reboot"